 When you think about car insurance, these four companies are typically top of mind: Allstate, Geico, Progressive and State Farm.
 They are all long-time companies in the insurance business, and their commercials run so frequently that you can at least picture the gecko in the Geico commercial from memory, right?
 Car insurance comparison is important as everyone’s needs are different.

 Consumer Affairs lists all four at the top of their 10 most-reviewed auto insurance companies.
 Geico is No. 1 on that list with a whopping 2,906 reviews.
-Of course, that doesn’t mean all the reviews are positive, just that they are the most-talked about car insurance company.
+Of course, that doesn’t mean all the reviews are positive, just that they are the most-talked-about car insurance company.

-If you’re in the market for car insurance — and most of us over the age of 16 are — why not start by looking at the big four?
+If you’re in the market for car insurance — and most of us over the age of 16 is — why not start by looking at the big four?
 We’ve broken it down for you, comparing the perks and deals offered by each company and any potential negatives as well.

 Founded in 1931, this behemoth in the insurance industry definitely has the funds to back up claims.
 A.M.
 Best, Moody’s and Standard and Poor’s all give Allstate high financial strength ratings, which mean the company has the assets to back the coverage it provides, which is important.
 If you want a reliable company with an agent to guide through the process and take care of you, then Allstate could be a good choice.

-If you mainly care about price, or want something bare bones, then you should probably look elsewhere, because Allstate is not the cheapest deal.
+If you mainly care about price or want something bare bones, then you should probably look elsewhere, because Allstate is not the cheapest deal.
 But it is a solid one.

 This Allstate program earns you 10% cash back just for getting started and then you can earn up to 25% cash back every six months for your safe driving.
 You can also get Allstate reward points for completing safe driving challenges, redeemable for auctions and savings on a variety of brands.